 Ubuntu was originally a terminal-based operating system, but over time Linux slowly introduced the graphical user interface to its operating system.
 Nowadays, GUI methods are the only way to solve many problems with the operating system.
 We’ll show you some cool methods to shut down your system in Ubuntu like a pro!

 Ubuntu, like all other operating systems, offers several ways to shut down.
 These include such simple methods as clicking a button or passing commands to the system via a terminal.
 The commands shown in the tutorial have been tested on Ubuntu 22.04 and Ubuntu 20.04.

-Shutdown Ubuntu using System menu
+Shutdown Ubuntu using the System menu

 If you are using an Ubuntu desktop, it is easy to shut down or turn off the system.
 Ubuntu’s system menu offers the option to turn off the system in a dropdown menu in the upper right corner of the desktop.
 When you click the power off button, a dialog box appears with 3 options.